 Can people bathe and swim in water containing PFAS?

 The MDHHS has issued a “Do Not Eat Fish" advisory for the Huron River and advises people and their pets to avoid foam on the Huron River.
 Foam can have much higher amounts of PFAS than the water, and swallowing foam with PFAS could be a health risk.
 Swimming or bathing in water containing PFAS is not a health concern because the amount of PFAS is typically low compared to the foam.
 Although swallowing PFAS is the main way to get it in your body, an accidental swallow of river or lake water is not a health concern.
 Although current science indicates PFAS does not move easily through the skin, it's best to rinse off foam, including family pets, after contact and bathe or shower after the day's outdoor activities.
 None of this information changes recommendations for people's water used at home.
 The City of Ann Arbor installed hand-rinsing stations in close proximity to the city's canoe liveries in August 2019.
 These stations are in addition to hand-washing facilities available in public restrooms at the liveries.

 www.Michigan.gov/EatSafeFish.
 More information about PFAS and foam is under the

 Surface Water Workgroup section at Michigan.gov/pfasresponse.

 Does the City's Fire Department use firefighting foam with PFAS in it?

-In the fall of 2018, the AA FD agreed to immediately halt use of this type of foam for training purposes and to seek alternative options for fighting such fires.
-In October of 2018, the AAFD purchased foam that is free of PFAS.
+No, in the fall of 2018, the AAFD immediately halted the use of foam containing PFAS for training purposes and purchased an alternative option for fighting flammable liquid fires such as gasoline, oil and other hydrocarbons.
 The old foam was disposed of properly via a regulated waste disposal company.